J. B. Jeyaretnam: 1997–2001: Defamation suits from Goh Chok Tong and others

-During the trial, which started on 18 August 1997, both Jeyaretnam and Goh were represented by Queen's Counsels George Carman and Thomas Shields respectively.
+During the trial, which started on 18 August 1997, Jeyaretnam and Goh were represented by Queen's Counsels George Carman and Thomas Shields respectively.
 On 20 August 1997, Carman accused Goh of lying and challenged his assertions that Singapore was a democracy.
 During cross-examination by Carman, Goh likened Jeyaretnam's statement to throwing a Molotov cocktail.
 However, on further questioning, Goh also stated that "it has been a good year" for him and his standing as a leader had not been injured.
 The trial generated much public interest, with representatives from the International Commission of Jurists and Amnesty International in attendance as observers.

 High Court judge S. Rajendran, who heard the case, delivered his judgement on 29 September 1997.
-He found Jeyaretnam's words were non-intentional yet defamatory, but not to the extent which Goh claimed.
-The judge thus ordered Jeyaretnam to pay Goh damages of S$20,000 (10% of what Goh claimed) and 60% of Goh's legal costs; the judge also said Goh should pay 40% as the case was "overstated" and criticised the other plaintiffs' lawyers for not consolidating their lawsuits to reduce legal costs.
+He found Jeyaretnam's words were non-intentional yet defamatory, but not to the extent which Goh claimed, and ordered Jeyaretnam to pay Goh damages of S$20,000 (10% of what Goh claimed) and 60% of Goh's legal costs.
+The judge also said Goh should pay 40% as the case was "overstated" and criticised the other plaintiffs' lawyers for not consolidating their lawsuits to reduce legal costs.
 Goh appealed against the judgement and the damages were subsequently increased to S$100,000 plus legal costs.

 The Amnesty International representatives who observed the trials said that the lawsuits were politically motivated.
 Goh commenced bankruptcy proceedings against Jeyaretnam after he failed to pay an instalment, but discontinued them later with S$31,000 still outstanding.

 In December 2000, Lee Kuan Yew and the other plaintiffs resumed the 1997 defamation suits against Jeyaretnam which had not been heard in court yet.
 Jeyaretnam attempted to have those lawsuits dismissed, but his application was turned down so he appealed to the Court of Appeal, which heard the case on 25 July 2001.